 Latin AmericaThe coronavirus was first noted in Latin America on February 26, when Brazil established a case in São Paulo.
 Since then, governments across the region have taken an assortment of actions to protect their citizens and contain COVID-19’s spread.
 Meanwhile, citizens modified their behavior to stop the spread of the virus.
 Brazil saw an increase of consumption of hygiene goods, especially face masks and antibacterial gels.
 Hand sanitizers had a sales growth of 623 percent in March 2020.
 Colombian consumers purchased around thirty percent more household cleaning products than the previous year.
 In Argentina, most consumers purchased more personal care and household cleaning products, as well as purchasing in more substantial amounts in order to decrease trips to the store.

-COVID-19 continues to spread across Europe, and governments are taking action with travel advisories and school closures.
-Consumers, in turn, are changing their spending habits in various parts of the continent.
+EuropeCOVID-19's spread across Europe has declined with more countries loosening restrictions.
+During the peak of the pandemic, consumers changed their spending habits in various parts of the continent.
 In Italy, household cleaners and personal care products were bought in higher quantities.
 Compared to the previous year, sales of over-the-counter health care products increased by 100 percent in Italy.
-Within the UK, more frozen and packaged foods are purchased.
-Around twenty percent of UK consumers are stockpiling goods, though stockpiling is viewed as unacceptable by the majority of the population surveyed.
-In Germany, goods hoarded tend to be pantry items such as flour and rice, as well as disinfecting products.
+Within the UK, more frozen and packaged foods were purchased.
+Around twenty percent of UK consumers were stockpiling goods.
+In Germany, goods hoarded tended to be pantry items such as flour and rice, as well as disinfecting products.
 This is similar to Russia, where consumers stockpiled cereals and canned food goods the most, as well as masks.